wallypac/app-deriv-bot/Home.md

 ## Home Page
 Click to open [bot.binary.com](https://bot.binary.com/) home page.
 ## Usage
 You can use an [online version of Binary Bot](https://bot.binary.com/bot.html).
-To learn how to use Binary Bot take the interactive tours (see the list of tours at the right top of the [Binary Bot](https://bot.binary.com/bot.html)).

 Or you can install it locally...
 ## Installation